BioID-GmbH/FaceLivenessDetection/README.md

 # Now you are ready to create and run your first BioID Web App
 We offer a ready-to-use Liveness Detection/PhotoVerify Wep App sample.
-This sample is created with .NET 5 and runs under Windows, Linux or MacOS.
+This sample is created with [.NET 5][dotnet5] and runs under Windows, Linux or MacOS.
 Please note: PhotoVerify performs a face match between ID photo and selfie in addition to liveness detection.

+Download a [development tool][dotnettools] for Windows, Linux or macOS.
+Use your favorite development environment like Visual Studio, Visual Studio Code, Visual Studio for Mac, .NET Core CLI or other .NET Tools.

 Please download this sample code and add your created _AppId_ and _AppSecret_ (see the steps before - [BWS Portal][bwsportal] and go to the file _appsettings.json_.